-These coconut cookies are no-bake cookies with coconut oil.
+These no-bake cookies with coconut are cookies made with coconut oil.
 Coconut oil is the magic ingredient that holds raw cookies together.

 It’s very easy to make a raw coconut cookie in less than 20 minutes.
 All you need are:

-- Dark chocolate- chocolate and coconut goes very well together!
+- Dark Chocolate – chocolate and coconut go very well together!
 So dip half of your cookies in melted 70%-85 dark chocolate!

 If you don’t have a food processor you can first melt coconut with maple syrup.

-You may have to place the amount of batter for each cookies into muffin cases, press to compact the batter then freeze.
+You may have to place the amount of batter for each cookie into muffin cases, press to compact the batter then freeze.

 Finally, cover a baking sheet with parchment paper or wax paper.